 The first thing you will need to do, after making sure the ice is safe, is drill a hole in the ice with an auger.
 Make sure to clear out the ice that fell into the hole with an ice scoop.
-Then, setup your tip-up with line and a hook and set it on the hole with the line in the water, or you can use an ice fishing rod and reel and manually fish.
+Then, setup your tip-up with ok and set it on the hole with the line in the water, or you can use an line and a hook and set it on the hole with the line in the water, or you can use an ice fishing rod and reel and manually fish.
 Now, wait patiently for a bite and there you have it, you have successfully ice fished!